Overtime (sports)

 Overtime (OT) or extra time (ET) is a tie-breaking method used in various sports.
 If the scores are equal after the regular period of play has ended, an additional period of play - the 'overtime' or 'extra time' period - is contested to determine the winner.
-In some sports, this extra period is played only if the game is required to have a clear winner, as in single-elimination tournaments where only one team or players can advance to the next round or win the tournament and replays are not allowed.
+In some sports, this extra period is played only if the game is required to have a clear winner, as in single-elimination tournaments where only one team or player can advance to the next round or win the tournament and replays are not allowed.

 The rules of overtime or extra time vary between sports and even different competitions.
-Some may employ "sudden death", where the first player or team who scores immediately wins the game.
+Some may employ "sudden death", where the first player or team to score immediately wins the game.
 This rule is sometimes known as golden goal.
 In others, play continues until a specified time has elapsed, and only then is the winner declared.
-If the contest remains tied after the extra session, depending on the rules, the match may immediately end as a draw, additional periods may be played, or a different tie-breaking procedure such as a penalty shootout may be used instead.
+If the contest remains tied after the extra session, depending on the rules, the match may immediately end as a draw, additional periods may be played, or a different tie-breaking procedure, such as a penalty shootout may be used instead.

 Association football

 Knock-out contests (including professional competition)

 In association football knockout competitions or competition stages, teams play an extra 30 minutes, called extra time, when the deciding leg (or replay of a tie) has not produced a winner by the end of normal or full-time.
-It follows a short break (traditionally five minutes) where players remain on or around the field of play and comprises two 15-minute periods, with teams changing ends in between.
+(This is not to be confused with additional time, which is the part of normal time added to compensate for in-game stoppages.)
+Extra time follows a short break (traditionally five minutes) where players remain on or around the field of play and comprises two 15-minute periods, with teams changing ends in between.
 Although the Laws of the Game state that extra time is one of the approved methods to decide a winner, competitions are not bound to adopt extra time, and each competition is free to choose any method designated in the Laws of the Game to decide a winner.